Thurston's asymmetric metric for the space of flat metrics: Basic examples

 \subsection{Closed curves versus simple closed curves}

-We will give an example of two flat metrics on a pair of pants showing that in the definition of $K(\cdot,\cdot)$, taking supremum over simple closed curves and closed curves gives rise to different quantities.
-Here all boundary curves are cylinder curves so that we don't need to worry about possible singularities on boundaries.
+We now present an example of two flat metrics on a pair of pants to demonstrate that, in the definition of $K(\cdot,\cdot)$, taking the supremum over simple closed curves versus all closed curves can yield different quantities.
+In this example, all boundary curves are cylinder curves, which ensures we do not need to worry about potential singularities on the boundaries.
+A special feature of the pair of pants is that all simple closed curves are freely homotopic to multiples of the boundary curves.